mindset-dojo/mindset-dojo.github.io/_forms/threshold.md

 ## Intention

 A threshold is the line between thought and action, Visionary and Driver energy.
 It is when the body is invited to act and make a decision.
-As Koichi Tohei says, however, Mind moves Body.
+As some martial arts masters say, "Mind moves Body"<sup>1</sup>.
 Thus the decision will be based on one's values, attitudes, and general conditioning.

 ## Experience